cvmfs/doc-cvmfs/cpt-details.rst

 ~~~~~~~~~~~~~

 In a limited way, CernVM-FS advises intermediate web caches how to
 handle its requests.
-Therefor it uses the ``Pragma: no-cache`` and the
+Therefore it uses the ``Pragma: no-cache`` and the
 ``Cache-Control: no-cache`` headers in certain cases.
 These cache
 control headers apply to both, forward proxies as well as reverse
 proxies.
 This is not a guarantee that intermediate proxies fetch a fresh